rahulkumaran/sudocode/README.md

                      -------
                      endfor

-You need not mention a negative gap as the application understands that it's supposed to give a negative gap.<br>
+You need not to mention a negative gap as the application understands that it's supposed to give a negative gap.<br>

 Now, an example of a loop: